RedStar3925/CSOPESY-GRP-10/README.md

 To compile and run the code open and run the "OS_proj.sln" file with Visual Studio (not Visual Studio Code) by pressing the "Local Windows Debugger" button.

+The entry class file, where the main function is located, is the "OS_proj.cpp" file.

 Notes:
 - When using the command "initialize" it will keep say "enter a command: Command not found" but it functions properly and the other commands can be used afterwards.
 - When using the command "scheduler-start" it will keep printing the "Hello world from [process]" but it will still register commands being typed, so other commands can still be used afterwards.